Welcome to making The World’s Easiest Hard Cider. It’s easy, cheap, tasty, and fun!

 Drinking your cider, and what to do with the yeast at the bottom

 You’ll notice when your cider has finished fermenting the yeast has, hopefully, settled down at the bottom into a hard packed layer.
 When serving your chilled, sparkling cider, pour it off gently to avoid disturbing the yeast, and never shake the jug.
 You could also transfer it into a pitcher or clean jug before serving.
 Reuse the yeast in your empty jug immediately (to avoid the chance of contamination) as described above to make more cider (and more, and more, and more…!)

 This cider comes out fairly clean and simple in flavor, with a nice apple flavor, especially if you use Honeycrisp juice.
 It won’t have that funky complexity of the great French ciders, but this lazy man’s cider can hold its own with many of the micro- or macrobrewed US and English ciders that you can find in stores, and which I often find too sweet and cloying.

 I like my cider pretty cold, just slightly off-dry, and with a lot of bubbles.
 If you or some of your guests like it sweet, leave one batch at room temp for 2 weeks, but refrigerate another couple of jugs after only 1 week to have both a drier and sweeter version.
 You can even mix the two versions to taste, or add back fresh juice to a dry cider for more sweetness and apple flavor (although it will mean less bubbles.)
 The cider is best drunk right after opening the jug.
-Over time a half-empty jug will lose a carbonation and the flavor will depreciate as its exposed to air, but it’ll stay fresh and tasty for at least a few days in the fridge half-empty.
+Over time a half-empty jug will lose carbonation and flavor, but it’ll stay fresh and tasty refrigerated for at least a few days.

 Serving your cider